mkornblum/de271-fa14/source/syllabus/index.markdown

    include a screenshot of each page you mention.

-When you're done, put everything into one directory (your HTML page plus any image files you used) and submit it to me using Dropbox before the start of class on Tuesday.
+When you're done, put everything into one directory (your HTML page plus any image files you used) commit it, and push to Github.

-2. Suggested reading: Chapter 10, "HTML Intro" in "Interact With Web Standards".
-Refer to subsequent chapters as needed.

 ### Week 2

-**Tues 9/10 **
+**Tuesday, September 9th **

 Discussion - how did your first HTML assignment go?
 Questions?

-Lecture: "Intro to CSS"
+Lecture:
+- HTML Discussion (whatever we didn't get to last class)
+- Intro to CSS
 - Selectors - Classes, ID's
 - Basic CSS rules
 - The Cascade (not the mountain range)